 7.2 During employment

-To ensure that employees and contractors are aware of and fulfill their information security responsibilities.
+To ensure that employees and contractors are aware of and fulfil their information security responsibilities.

 7.2.1 Management responsibilities